 Each of the two-wheeled carts was pulled by a single ox that was bracketed by a pair of 12 foot oak shafts that were an extension of the cart's frame.
-Despite the fact that the carts were constructed only of wood and animal hides-there were no iron fastenings-each of them could carry up to half a ton.
+Despite the fact that the carts were constructed only of wood and animal hides-there were no iron fastenings-each of them could carry up to a half ton of cargo.
 And because the wheel hubs weren't lubricated, the carts made a hideous squealing sound that could be heard for miles and that earned them the wry nickname of "Northwest fiddles."